-This Plan is for the financial year 2024-2025.
+This Plan covers the financial year 2025-2026.

 2. The Regulations

 The Regulations essentially prescribe the Code and set out the requirements for the management plans with a view to minimising the danger of trees contacting Electric Lines and causing fire or electrocution.